Skip to main content

 Admission & Getting There

-Entry to Christmas Village is free.
-Food, drink and shopping are pay as you go.
+Entry to Christmas Village is completely free.
+Food, drink, shopping and rides are pay as you go.

-Conveniently located in the heart of Center City (and near plenty of top Philly holiday attractions), Christmas Village is one of the easiest attractions to get to via public transportation.
+Conveniently located in the heart of Center City (and near several top Philly holiday attractions), Christmas Village is one of the easiest attractions to get to via public transportation.

-Those looking to drive can find also several public garages and surface lots located near Christmas Village offering paid parking.
+Need the extra cargo space?
+Those looking to drive can find several public garages and surface lots located near Christmas Village offering paid parking.

 For more about Christmas Village in Philadelphia, click the button below.